Getting married in Saudi Arabia

 Shutterstock.com

-To make sure you don't find yourself in a complicated legal situation, it is highly recommended to do proper research and consult your home country's embassy and legal services before making any long-term arrangements in the country.
+To ensure you don't find yourself in a complicated legal situation, it is highly recommended to do proper research and consult your home country's embassy and legal services before making any long-term arrangements.

 Conditions for getting married in Saudi Arabia

 For starters, regardless of your religious beliefs, only Muslim individuals can complete a legal Saudi marriage.
-The Saudi Arabia court does not recognize marriage between any other faiths.
-This is mainly based on the courts abiding by the Sharia Islamic Law.
+The Saudi court does not recognize marriage between any other faiths.
+This is mainly based on the courts' adherence to Sharia (Islamic) Law.

-That being said, if you are of a different religion and/or nationality, the only way to have your marriage recognised in Saudi Arabia is to wed outside of the country and upon returning, submit a legal marriage certificate, or you can get married at the embassy, representing yours or your partner country, at the Kingdom.
-This is possible if the embassy has the legal approval needed, from the country it represents, from the country your partner comes from and from the Kingdom.
-For instance, currently, the Philippine Embassy has the authorization to conduct marriages, but most of the European embassies are not providing such a service.
+That being said, if you are of a different religion and/or nationality, the only way to have your marriage recognized in Saudi Arabia is to marry outside of the country and upon returning, submit a legal marriage certificate, or you can get married at the embassy representing yours or your partner country, at the Kingdom.
+This is possible if the embassy has the legal approval needed from the country it represents, from the country your partner comes from and from the Kingdom.
+For instance, the Philippine Embassy is currently authorized to conduct marriages, but most European embassies do not provide such a service.

-If you are Muslim, then there are a few things that you must check to ensure you qualify to wed in Saudi Arabia.
+If you are Muslim, then there are a few things that you must check to ensure you qualify to marry in Saudi Arabia.
 See the options below and what is required of them:

 Guardianship in Saudi Arabia